DOE-NEPA/NEPAnode/README.md

-nepanode
+NEPAnode
 ========

-High level project plan
+Project planning and notes

-Use the Wiki!
+# Read the Wiki!